Formula feeding your baby

 Step 6.
 Loosely fill the scoop that came with your tin of formula milk and level off with the edge of a clean knife.
 Always ensure you follow the manufacturer’s instructions.

 Step 7.
-Carefully handle the edge of the teat and put it on the bottle with retaining ring and bottle cap, then shake until all the formula powder has dissolved.
+Carefully handle the edge of the teat and put it on the bottle with retaining ring and bottle cap, then gently swirl the bottle until the powder has dissolved.
+Vigorous shaking increases air bubbles

 Step 8.
 Cool the bottle for your baby by holding the bottle under cold running water.